IntusFacultas/storybook/src/components/NIWSReviewer/USAGE.md

 ```

-## Special Configuration
+## Configuration
-Various Vue Component Props have been exposed for customizing the behavior of the component.
+- Various Vue Component Props have been exposed for customizing the behavior of the component.

-Special note: camelCase props need to be converted to kebab-case when being set.
+- Special note: camelCase props need to be converted to kebab-case when being set.

 <table>
     <thead>